 Being available at anytime in a totally accessible world seemed to me pure horror.
 It made me want to find a place that was not accessible at all: no phones, no fax machines, not even mail delivery, the wonderful old world of being out of touch.
 In other words, gone away.
 I wanted to drop out.
 People said, "Get a cell phone, use FedEx, sign up for Hotmail, stop in at Internet cafés, visit my Web site…" I said no thanks.
 The whole point of my leaving was to escape this stuff, to be out of touch.
 The greatest justification for travel is not self-improvement but rather performing a vanishing act, disappearing without a trace.
-As Huck put it, lighting out for the territory.—Paul Theroux, Dark Star Safari
+As Huck put it, lighting out for the territory.

-These days you see lots of people on vacation with mobile phones, which I think is crazy.
+These days you see lots of people on vacation with mobile phones, which is crazy.
 They are not present; instead of enjoying the wonders of the world they traveled so far to see they are taking selfies, making calls, texting, and scrolling through their social media feeds.
 They may have traveled a long way for their vacation, but because of their mobile phone umbilical cord they have never really left home.
-To my mind, part of the whole reason for a vacation is to unplug from the Information Age and live in the moment, even if only for a few weeks, so the idea of traveling with a phone is an appalling thought.
+Part of the whole reason for a vacation is to unplug from the Information Age and live in the moment, even if only for a few weeks, so the idea of traveling with a phone is an appalling thought.
 I was traveling in Switzerland without a phone and very limited Internet access and it was great.
-I agree with Theroux about travel and being disconnected from my day-to-day life; that's kind of the whole point.
+I agree with Theroux about travel and being disconnected from my day-to-day life; it's kind of the whole point.
 You do not even have to travel to the back of beyond in Africa like Theroux did in Dark Star Safari to disconnect.
 I was in the heart of Europe and I was able to voluntarily opt-out of the Information Age.

 Komodo Island, 1992

 I am not a Luddite, I have an engineering degree and I worked in the aerospace industry for years and now work as a software engineer.
 I love technology, but I do not believe in blindly embracing every fresh product disgorged by Silicon Valley just because it is new and shiny.
 There is something to be learned from how the Amish relate to technology.
-Contrary to popular perception, the Amish do not reject everything the modern world has to offer, they just have a process of carefully deliberating whether or not to adopt a new technologies in terms of the values of their community.
+Contrary to popular perception, the Amish do not reject everything the modern world has to offer, they just have a process of carefully deliberating whether or not to adopt new technologies in terms of the values of their community.
 I'm not saying I want to adopt the lifestyle of extreme simplicity of the Amish, but there is a valuable lesson there; that we should mediate our relationship with technology (like mobile phones and the Internet) based on our values and the kind of life we want to live.
-Mobilephones might be a necessary evil of modern life, but do we really want to live in a manic state of permanent information overload salivating like Pavlov's trained dogs every time a red dot appears on one of our phone's apps indicating an update?
+Mobile phones might be a necessary evil of modern life, but do we really want to live in a manic state of permanent information overload salivating like Pavlov's trained dogs every time a red dot appears on one of our phone's apps indicating an update?